-The tax structure of group superannuation scheme is as follows:
+The tax structure of superannuation fund is as follows:

 Tax on Contribution to Superannuation Fund

-An employee’s contribution to the group superannuation fund is exempted from tax up to Rs.
+An employee’s contribution to the superannuation fund is exempted from tax up to Rs.
 1.5 Lakh (for F.Y.
-2018-19) under section 80C.
-Also, interest accrued on the superannuation fund investment is not taxable.
+2016-17) under section 80C.
+Interest accrued on the superannuation fund investment is not taxable.

-Employer’s contribution to the group superannuation plan of an employee is exempt up to Rs.
-1 Lakh.
+Employer’s contribution to the superannuation fund of an employee is exempt up to Rs.
+1.5 Lakh.
 Any amount which is above the limit of Rs.
-1 lakh is considered the income of the employee in the year and will be taxable.
+1.5 lakh is considered income of the employee in the year it has been made:

 Tax on Withdrawal from Superannuation Fund